About

 Jon Styles

-Jon is Assimila’s Director and has worked in Earth observation and environmental research for more than 20 years.
+Jon is Assimila’s founder and Director and has worked in Earth observation and environmental research for more than 20 years.
 After gaining a PhD from the University of Reading he worked in technical roles on the data processing systems and cal/val facilities for ERS-1 and Envisat.
 During secondment to Macdonald Dettwiler and Associates in Canada he worked on the Radarsat ground segment as team leader for the ScanSAR mode processor.
 He subsequently moved into a management and consulting role and has managed over 50 projects in Earth observation applications development, environment and climate change.
 In addition to his technical project management and Earth observation expertise, Jon has wide ranging experience in project definition, cost-benefit and impact analysis, strategy development and knowledge transfer.
 His international experience includes extensive work across Europe as well as in the USA, Canada, Japan and South America.

 Andy Shaw

-Andy is an Earth observation application expert with more than 25 years of experience operating at the interface between commercial, government and research sectors, having held influential positions within all three domains.
+Andy is a Director of the company and an Earth observation application expert with more than 25 years of experience operating at the interface between commercial, government and research sectors, having held influential positions within all three domains.
 With an extensive network of contacts and a track record of successful projects, Andy provides informed insights into the complex world of satellite Earth observation, offering fresh ideas and strategic advice to a range of clients.
 Andy is currently Director and Principal Consultant at Assimila and is also Space Programme Director for Resilience Constellation Management, a start-up seeking to develop geospatial solutions to climate resilience challenges for government and commercial clients worldwide.

 Gerardo Lopez-Saldana

-Gerardo’s work is focused on the use of Earth observation data, geocomputing and data assimilation methods to characterise the land surface.
+Gerardo is Assimila's Technical Director.
+His work is focused on the use of Earth observation data, geocomputing and data assimilation methods to characterise the land surface.
 His main research interests are fire in the Earth system and the Carbon cycle.
 Some of his previous work includes:

-Developing an operational wildfire monitoring system using direct readout EO data for Mexico and Germany.
 Working at UCL as part of the ESA-GlobAlbedo team, helped to create the longest land surface Albedo data record.
 As part of the FP7 MELODIES project at the University of Reading developed a methodology to improve greenhouse gas emission inventories, through novel use of Earth observation for assessing annual land cover and land use changes.

 Nicola Pounder